 The HIPAA nondiscrimination provisions generally prohibit a plan or issuer from charging similarly situated individuals different premiums or contributions based on a health factor.
-In addition, under the interim regulations published elsewhere in this issue of the Federal Register, cost-sharing mechanisms such as deductibles, copayments, and coinsurance are considered restrictions on benefits.
+In addition, under the interim regulations in T.D.
+8931, cost-sharing mechanisms such as deductibles, copayments, and coinsurance are considered restrictions on benefits.
 Thus, they are subject to the same rules as are other restrictions on benefits; that is, they must apply uniformly to all similarly situated individuals and must not be directed at individual participants or beneficiaries based on any health factor of the participants or beneficiaries.
 However, the HIPAA nondiscrimination provisions do not prevent a plan or issuer from establishing premium discounts or rebates or modifying otherwise applicable copayments or deductibles in return for adherence to programs of health promotion and disease prevention.
 Thus, there is an exception to the general rule prohibiting discrimination based on a health factor if the reward, such as a premium discount or waiver of a cost-sharing requirement, is based on participation in a program of health promotion or disease prevention.
-The April 1997 interim rules, the interim regulations published elsewhere in this issue of the Federal Register, and these proposed regulations refer to programs of health promotion and disease prevention allowed under this exception as "bona fide wellness programs."
-In order to prevent the exception to the nondiscrimination requirements for bona fide wellness programs from eviscerating the general rule contained in the HIPAA nondiscrimination provisions, these proposed regulations impose certain requirements on wellness programs providing rewards that would otherwise discriminate based on a health factor.
+The April 1997 interim rules, the interim regulations published in T.D.
+8931, and these proposed regulations refer to programs of health promotion and disease prevention allowed under this exception as "bona fide wellness programs." order to prevent the exception to the nondiscrimination requirements for bona fide wellness programs from eviscerating the general rule contained in the HIPAA nondiscrimination provisions, these proposed regulations impose certain requirements on wellness programs providing rewards that would otherwise discriminate based on a health factor.

 A wide range of wellness programs exist to promote health and prevent disease.
 However, many of these programs are not subject to the bona fide wellness program requirements.
 The requirements for bona fide wellness programs apply only to a wellness program that provides a reward based on the ability of an individual to meet a standard that is related to a health factor, such as a reward conditioned on the outcome of a cholesterol test.

-Therefore, without having to comply with the requirements for a bona fide wellness program, a wellness program could --
+Therefore, without having to comply with the requirements for a bona fide wellness program, a wellness program could -